 Municipal Stability Board

-Public Act 202 of 2017 requires the Governor to establish a Municipal Stability Board (MSB) to review corrective action plans.
-Local units of government whose defined benefit retirement systems (both pension and retirement health care) have been determined underfunded by the Treasurer will be required to submit a corrective action plan to the MSB if a waiver is not issued.
+Public Act 202 of 2017 requires the Governor to establish a Municipal Stability Board (the Board) to review corrective action plans.
+Local units of government whose defined benefit retirement systems (both pension and retirement health care) have been determined underfunded by the Treasurer will be required to submit a corrective action plan to the Board if a waiver is not issued.
 Corrective action plans may include the development and implementation of corrective options for the local unit of government to address its underfunded status.
-The MSB will review and vote on the approval of a corrective action plan submitted by local units of government.
+The Board will review and vote on the approval of a corrective action plan submitted by local units of government.

 - One resident of this state representing state officials (serves as Chair)